Sylvester McCoy

 Percy James Patrick Kent-Smith (born 20 August 1943), known professionally as Sylvester McCoy, is a Scottish actor.
-Gaining prominence as a physical comedian, he became best known for playing the seventh incarnation of the Doctor in the long-running science fiction television series Doctor Who from 1987 to 1989—the final Doctor of the original run—and returning in a television film in 1996 and in the show's revival in several appearances.
-He is also known for his work as Radagast in The Hobbit film series (2012–2014).
+Gaining prominence as a physical comedian, he portrayed the seventh incarnation of the Doctor in the BBC science fiction series Doctor Who from 1987 to 1989—the final Doctor of the classic series—and reprised the role in the televised stories Dimensions in Time (1993), Doctor Who (1996) and "The Power of the Doctor" (2022).
+He also portrayed the wizard Radagast in The Hobbit film series (2012–2014).

-Early life
+Early life and education

-McCoy was born Percy James Patrick Kent-Smith in Dunoon, on the Cowal peninsula, to an Irish Catholic mother and an English father who had died in action during World War II a couple of months before McCoy was born; he met his father's family at the age of 17.
-His mother suffered a mental breakdown when McCoy was eight years old, and was institutionalised thereafter.
-Prior to adopting his stage name, McCoy was known as Kent Smith; he was unaware of his given names until he was eleven.
+McCoy was born Percy James Patrick Kent-Smith on 20 August 1943 in Dunoon, Scotland, to an Irish mother, Molly Sheridan, and an English father, Percy James Kent-Smith.
+His father enlisted into the Navy in World War II and was killed in a battle off Sierra Leone in April 1943.
+McCoy's mother suffered a mental breakdown when he was eight years old, and was institutionalised thereafter.
+McCoy was brought up by his grandmother and aunts.
+He was unaware of his full legal name until he was eleven; prior to adopting his stage name, he was known as "Kent" or "James".